LewisMorgans/fivemloadouts/README.md

 #### Once done move this folder into your 'resources' folder.
 Don't forget to update your server.cfg!
 ## Documentation

-There are several options that can be changed inside of the config.lua file.
-Feel free to familiarise yourself with this.
-You're able to change the spawn key, add static locations etc.

-To change the vehicle list simply make your changes inside the VehicleDictionary.lua file.
-Not the ID's must be the exact ID's within FiveM and or your custom vehicles within your resources.

-Whilst in game simply press F6(default) and a form will open allowing you to spawn your vehicle!
-Your previous vehicle will be deleted as the new one is created, so you can spawn a car, whilst already inside of one.
+To make changes reference the eupList, serviceList and loadoutsList.
+Be sure to update the ID's in all files in order for the script to work correctly.

-To escape the vehicle spawn menu simply press 'esc' or 'backspace'.
+To escape the menu simply press 'esc' or 'backspace'.
+Default to open is F6 (this can be changed).

-Remember to restart vehicle-spanwer in your F8 console should you make any changes whilst your server is live.
+Remember to restart loadouts menu in your F8 console should you make any changes whilst your server is live.

 ## Sources:
 - React boiler plate:
    - URL: https://github.com/project-error/fivem-react-boilerplate-lua/tree/master